Code-Institute-Submissions/MS2-Colombbeans/README.md

         - A coffee themed slideshow with a darker overlay autoplays on the landing page.
 Some more images have been included in the features section to illustrate the types of coffee and many more icons throughout all sections, always coordinating with the chosen color scheme.
 Finally, a couple more videos aim to give more insight on coffee production and tasting.

 -   ### [Wireframes](https://www.figma.com/file/GNF6bjKiLw33PaxfUfNLFd/MS2-Colombbeans?node-id=0%3A1).

+Some small changes have been made to the original wireframes:

+- **Home**
+    - On this section, I have decided to take out the "Let's do business" button, as, after seeing the website as a whole, it no longer made sense to have it.
+There is already a dedicated section for the contact details, and, by removing it, the look of the section is much neater.
+    - The slideshow has three images instead of four, as that would take too long and users usually start scrolling down, so they wouldn't wait for it, and the zoom effect has been replaced with a darker overlay that allows for better readability of the banner text.
+- **The Coffee**
+    - Instead of doing the layout side by side, it looked better to have it stacked, so the architecture has been modified.
+    - The key features have been downsized from five to four.
+    - Instead of two images coming together with a parallax effect, as originally designed, it made more sense to present the different types of coffee beans with more illustrations.
+So for this, I chose to implement flipping cards that would be interactive and informational when clicking to turn them.

+- **The Process**
+    - The title of the section has been changed to *process* instead of *making*.
+    - Since all five steps were heavy on the content size, I decided to introduce two Youtube videos to make it more interactive and dynamic for the users.
+The content is well related and informational.

+- **Frequently Asked Questions**
+    - The title of the section looked better spelled out, just like the other sections, instead of the short *FAQ*.

+- **Contact**
+    - To the contact details part, a phone number and email address have been added as further details.
+    - The "Let's do business" button has also been removed from here and in its place, the form has been integrated with the same title.
+    - The map, originally on the right side on desktop view, is now stacked below the contact details and the contact form.
+    - As newly integrated part of this section, the form labels have been slightly edited: *Name*, *Email Address*, *Location*, *Tell us more about your needs*.

 ## Features
 #### Existing features